Cherry Salad with Parsley, Walnuts, and Pomegranate Vinaigrette

 • 1 quart sweet cherries, pitted and halved

-• 1/3 cup walnuts, toasted and coarsely chopped
+• 1/3 cup walnuts, or pistachios, toasted and coarsely chopped

 • 1/4 cup flat leaf parsley, coarsely chopped